Tampa Medical Malpractice Attorney

 What is Medical Malpractice in Florida?

 Medical errors are the third leading cause of death in the United States, with 10% of all deaths blamed on preventable medical errors according to a 2016 analysis.
 Claims for medical malpractice apply to all types of doctors and specialists, as well as to nurses, physician assistants, hospitals, surgical centers, dentists, chiropractors, optometrists, pharmacists, and other health care professionals.
 There are many elements as to what constitutes a viable claim, which is why it is crucial for victims and their loved ones to reach out to a knowledgeable law firm and schedule a consultation with an experienced Tampa medical malpractice attorney.

 Malpractice occurs when a health care provider deviates (or "breaches") the recognized medical "standard of care" in the treatment of a patient.
 Simply put, the standard of care is what a similarly qualified practitioner would (or would not) have done under the same or similar circumstances.
 If it is determined that the standard of care was breached, then medical negligence may be established.
 However, for a case to be viable, a plaintiff must show that significant harm (or "damages") directly resulted from the negligence.

 Medical malpractice cases are extremely expensive and time-consuming to litigate, not to mention stressful for a plaintiff and his or her family (or the patient's survivors in a case involving wrongful death).
 Malpractice cases require the involvement of numerous medical experts and countless hours of discovery and deposition testimony.
-The burden falls on the plaintiff to prove a breach in care, that the injury was directly caused by the breach in care, and that considerable damage was caused.
+The burden falls on your Tampa medical malpractice attorney to prove a breach in care, that the injury was directly caused by the breach in care, and that considerable damage was caused.
 If the injury is minor, the cost of pursuing the lawsuit may be greater than the eventual recovery.
 As such, most medical malpractice lawsuits involve considerable harm or disability resulting in lost income, significant past and future medical bills, pain, suffering, and hardship.